-Finally, this procedure enables us to solve the optimization problem for vertex-ranked $\sup$-games from~$\supgames{\gamefam}$: Recall that if Player~$0$ wins~$\gamesup$ with respect to some~$b$, she wins it with respect to all~$b' \geq b$ as well.
-Hence, using a binary search,~$\log(n)$ invocations of the decision procedure obtained in the proof of Theorem~\ref{thm:vertex-ranked-games:direct:complexity} suffice to determine the minimal~$b$ such that Player~$0$ wins~$\gamesup$ with respect to~$b$.
-Hence, it is possible to determine the minimal such~$b$ in time $\bigo(\log(n)(n + t(\card{\game})))$ and space~$\bigo(n) + s(\card{\game})$.
+Finally, the procedure constructed in the proof of Theorem \ref{thm:vertex-ranked-games:direct:complexity} enables us to solve the optimization problem for vertex-ranked $\sup$-games from~$\supgames{\gamefam}$: Recall that if Player~$0$ wins~$\gamesup$ with respect to some~$b$, she wins it with respect to all~$b' \geq b$ as well.
+Hence, using a binary search,~$\log(M)$ invocations of the decision procedure from the proof of Theorem~\ref{thm:vertex-ranked-games:direct:complexity} suffice to determine the minimal~$b$ such that Player~$0$ wins~$\gamesup$ with respect to~$b$, where~$M$ denotes the number of ranks assigned to vertices of~$\gamesup$ by its ranking function.
+Hence, it is possible to determine the minimal such~$b$ in time $\bigo(\log(M)(n + t(\card{\game})))$ and space~$\bigo(M) + s(\card{\game})$.

-\subsection{Solving Vertex-Ranked~\boldmath$\limsup$-Games}
+\subsection{Solving Vertex-Ranked~$\limsup$-Games}

 We now turn our attention to solving vertex-ranked~$\limsup$-games.
-Solving these games is again at least as hard as solving their corresponding qualitative games, due to the same reasoning as given above for vertex-ranked~$\sup$-games.
+Solving these games is again at least as hard as solving their corresponding qualitative games, due to the same reasoning as for vertex-ranked~$\sup$-games.
 Thus, we again only provide upper bounds on the complexity of solving such games.
 To this end, given some class~$\gamefam$ of games, we define the corresponding class of vertex-ranked~$\limsup$-games

 {\textsc{CoBüchi}}